The L.E.A.N. Mission

 Our foremost concern is for the horses that are brought into the County holding pens who are confiscated by local Animal Control agencies or found running loose.
 L.E.A.N. does not take horses from private parties, only Animal Control agencies.
-Only one facility is available to keep livestock for all three neighboring cities, plus any strays which are found loose and therefore belong to the Nevada Department of Agriculture.
 There is no adoption program in place for these animals (as exists for small animals) and County funds are tight for feed and care of large animals.
 Because these particular horses are un-owned, they have no advocates who might find them a better life….until now.

 Those interested in volunteering with All Vegas Horses must complete a Volunteer Application, where they can select from a variety of interests and ways to support the program (from hands-on fostering and training, to fundraising and marketing, etc).
 Those interested in providing foster care for a horse must complete an additional application and have their facility inspected for safety and appropriateness.
 All Vegas Horses provides feed, farrier, and medical care for all foster horses (unless the foster opts to donate such) until the horse is permanently adopted.